gavinmcfarland/plugma/docs/migration/v2/README.md

 ### Update your `vite.config` file

-You should now define what config vite uses for the `main` and the `ui` context.
+You should now define what config Vite uses for the `main` and the `ui` context.
 You can do this using the `context` parameter.

 ```diff
 export default defineConfig(({ context }) => {